dburles/meteor-two-factor/README.md

 ## Usage (Server)

 Assign a function to `twoFactor.sendCode` that sends out the code.
-The example below sends the user an email.
+The example below sends the user an email:

 ```js
 twoFactor.sendCode = (user, code) => {